 After all, a house is one of the biggest purchases you will ever make.
 Because of the cost and effort associated with the purchase of a home, you need to make sure that the decisions you make today, will not negatively affect your future.
-This is especially true if you plan to take out a first time home buyer loan.
+This is especially true if you plan to Apply for Home Loan.

 Here are the most important considerations you need to make when thinking about buying your first house:

 Before you can qualify for any type of loan, including a mortgage, the bank or lending institution will check your credit score.
 To know your credit standing, contact Equifax, Experian, and TransUnion for your annual credit report.
 Check the report carefully and if you see any error, ask for a dispute form from the agency within 30 days of receiving the report.